You are currently viewing Why Attic Ventilation is Essential When Insulating in NEPA?

 2. Use Vent Baffles

 Install baffles between rafters where insulation might otherwise block airflow.
-Vent baffles, also known as rafter vents, create a channel for air to flow from soffit vents to ridge vents.

 3. Leave Clearance Around Vents